-The Sub-Fund may, on an ancillary basis, invest in Money Market Instruments including in money market UCITS or UCIs denominated in US\$ or other currencies.
-Cash and Money Market Instruments will not exceed 10% of the net asset value of the Sub-Fund which excludes margin paid on derivatives used in terms of section 7 hereof.
-Investments made in units or shares of UCITS and / or UCIs may not in aggregate exceed 10% of the net assets of the Sub-Fund.
+&lt;sup>5 This provision will apply as from 10 April 2023.
+Until then, the following provision shall continue apply: "The Sub-Fund may, on an ancillary basis, invest in Money Market Instruments including in money market UCITS or UCIs denominated in US\$ or other currencies.
+Cash and Money Market Instruments will not exceed 10% of the net asset value of the Sub-Fund which excludes margin paid on derivatives used in terms of section 7 hereof".

-The Sub-Fund may acquire credit-linked notes and loan participations in respect of Emerging Market issuers.
+The Sub-Fund may acquire credit-linked notes in respect of Emerging Market issuers.
 The investment limits will equally apply to the issuer of such instrument and to the underlying asset.